-Take photos!
-Digital photos are time stamped so photos and the diary should correspond if possible.
+Digital photos are time-stamped so your photos and the diary should correspond if possible.

 This is an excellent example of a monitoring photo.
 It clearly shows the crack and a piece of photocopied ruler has been bluetacked to the wall to help monitor the width of the crack.